Rafael Leão: Youth career

-Senior
+Senior career

 On 5 October 2021, Leão was called up to the senior team for the first time, as a replacement for the injured Rafa Silva.
 Four days later, he made his international debut, replacing Cristiano Ronaldo at half-time and providing the assist for André Silva's goal in a 3–0 friendly defeat of Qatar.

 In October 2022, he was named in Portugal's preliminary 55-man squad for the 2022 FIFA World Cup in Qatar, being included in the final 26-man squad for the tournament.
 On 25 November, Leão scored his first international goal, closing Portugal's 3–2 group stage win against Ghana.
-Leão followed with a second World Cup goal on 6 December when he closed Portugal's 6–1 thrashing of Switzerland in the round of 16.
-Portugal were eliminated in the quarter-finals after losing 1–0 to Morocco, who became the first CAF nation ever to reach the World Cup semi-finals.
+Leão followed with a second World Cup goal on 6 December when he sealed of Portugal's 6–1 thrashing of Switzerland in the round of 16.
+Portugal were eliminated in the quarter-finals after losing 1–0 to Morocco.

+On 21 May 2024, he was selected in the 26-man squad for the UEFA Euro 2024.
+He started against the Czech Republic and Turkey, before missing the final group stage match Georgia, due to accumulation of yellow cards, for simulation in both matches.
+He made a further two appearances against Slovenia (3–0 victory in a penalty shootout) and France in the knockout stage (5–3 loss in another shootout).

+In May 2025, Leão was selected for Portugal’s 2025 UEFA Nations League Finals squad.
+He and his team would go on to win the tournament 5–3 in a penalty shootout over rivals Spain.